-Credit Strengths
+Credit strengths

-- " Large service area and tax base including Las Vegas (Aa2 stable) - " Economy continues to exhibit positive employment and income trends - " Tourism metrics continue to show modest growth, including record visitor counts again in 2016, which supports county and LVCVA excise taxes as well as local employment - " Still sizable available reserves and liquidity supported by conservative management - " Most GOLT debt is fully supported by additionally pledged revenues, and the county has substantial tax rate capacity under limitations if needed
+- " Large service area and tax base including Las Vegas (Aa2 stable) - " Economy continues to exhibit positive trends in employment and income with some increasing sector diversity - " Still sizable available reserves and liquidity supported by conservative management - " Most GOLT debt is fully supported by additionally pledged revenues, and the county has substantial tax rate capacity under limitations if needed

-Credit Challenges
+Credit challenges

-- " Economy reliant on gaming as well as related hospitality and entertainment sectors, although slow diversification with growth in other sectors is occurring - " Cyclical excise taxes cause budget pressures in weak economic periods - " Somewhat suppressed growth for property taxes, although moderating in FY2018, under limitations of the state's Abatement Act
+- " Substantial debt plans through 2019 for diverse projects adds to leverage - " High pension burden compared to many peers nationally - " Economy reliant on gaming and tourism, although slow diversification with growth in other sectors is occurring - " Cyclical excise taxes cause budget pressures in weak economic periods - " Somewhat suppressed growth for property taxes, although improving, under limitations of the state's Abatement Act

-Rating Outlook
+Rating outlook

 The stable outlook reflects continued improvement in the tax base and economy amid a sustained recovery.
-The county's financial position will continue to benefit from a strong management team and conservative budgeting practices, along with consistently healthy available reserves.
-Finances are supported by positive trends in cyclical excise taxes that are supported by growing visitor counts and the improving economy, and property taxes are growing modestly.
+The county's finances will continue to benefit from a strong management team and conservative budgeting, along with consistently healthy available reserves and liquidity.

-Factors that Could Lead to an Upgrade
+Factors that could lead to an upgrade